Steps in the Permit Planning Process

 A staff-level decision is required.

 4. Appeal Period

-Once a decision is made, both you and the public can appeal most permit decisions to a higher authority within 10 calendar days of the decision date.
+Once a decision is made, both you and the public can appeal most permit decisions to a higher authority within 10 business days of the decision date.
 Staff-level decisions can be appealed to the Planning Commission.
 Planning Commission decisions can be appealed to the County Board of Supervisors.
 A decision by the Board of Supervisors is not appealable.